 What’s next for marketers in a post-TikTok world

-Although there’s a strong possibility that a TikTok ban could be coming our way by the end of January, even a US ban doesn’t mean TikTok will be gone completely–especially since TikTok will still be available in other countries.
+Although there’s a strong possibility that the TikTok ban could take full effect in the coming months, even a US ban doesn’t mean TikTok will be gone completely–especially since TikTok will still be available in other countries.

 If you haven’t already, your team needs to start making a contingency plan so your TikTok media can be reinvested first into Meta Reels and/or YouTube Shorts.
-Keep in mind that Lemon8, which many have touted as a possible replacement, will likely be impacted by the January 19 ban date since it’s also owned by ByteDance.
+Keep in mind that Lemon8, which many have touted as a possible replacement, has also been impacted by the band since it’s owned by ByteDance.

-TikTok users have also been pushing back against the ban and protesting by downloading the Chinese app RedNote (known as Xiaohongshu in China), although it doesn’t seem to currently have ad capabilities.
+TikTok users have also been pushing back against the ban and protesting by downloading the Chinese app RedNote (known as Xiaohongshu in China), although it doesn’t seem to have ad capabilities at the present time.

 You should also start taking stock of your strategy to see where your audience is, whether you’re over-dependent on any one platform, and what TikTok alternatives might work for your brand.
 Get started by taking action right now: